Austin-Almighty/RocketType/README.md

 ![alt text](image.png)

+## Development Deep Dive and Technical Detail

+- The test settings and login state are managed by

 ## 📧 Contact
 - My name is Austin Liao (廖祥廷).
 I am a front-end developer based in Taiwan.
-You can reach me via one of the methods.
+You can reach me via one of the methods below.
 Come and say hi!
 - [E-mail](austin.ht.liao@gmail.com)
 - [LinkedIn](https://www.linkedin.com/in/hsiang-ting-liao/)